In-orbit timing calibration of the Insight-Hard X-ray Modulation Telescope: The timing system of Insight-HXMT

 In Figure \ref{FIG:HEtimestep}, the evolution trends of $R$ for HE and LE are shown respectively.
 HE and LE both use HSTU provided by the satellite, so the evolution is almost the same.

-Figure \ref{subfig:randtemptotime} shows the evolution of $R$ and temperatures measured by ME and Figure \ref{subfig:tempandr} shows the correlation of $R$ and temperature.
-The period of the quartz oscillator depends largely on the temperature so they have strong positive correlation.
+Figure \ref{subfig:randtemptotime} shows the evolution of $R$ and temperatures measured by ME, and Figure \ref{subfig:tempandr} shows the correlation of $R$ and temperature.
+The period of the quartz oscillator depends largely on the temperature so they have a strong positive correlation.
 In other words, the effects of temperature variation on the quartz oscillator can be described well by Equation (\ref{equ:timecal}).
-As a result, this method can well calibrate the long-term variation of the period of quartz oscillator and HSTU.
-The period of the local clock is temperature-dependent for ME, and can be corrected by this method as well.
+As a result, using this method we can calibrate and correct the long-term variation of the period of the ME quartz oscillator and HSTU.
 Since ME uses the quartz oscillator carried by itself and the quartz oscillator is not temperature compensated, the relative change of the period supplied by this oscillator is three orders of magnitude higher than HSTU used by HE and LE.